 Straight

 This hand is when all the cards are of sequential rank, not all of the same suit.
-An example of this is a set of 8 of Club, 7 of Spade, 6 and 5 of Diamonds, and a 4 of Heart.
+An example of this is a set of 8 of Clubs, 7 of Spades, 6 and 5 of Diamonds, and a 4 of Hearts.

 Three of a Kind